Raphael-Boichot/Pico-slide-show/README.md

 ## Dev notes

 - The RP2040 Zero and the TFT display must be powered in 5 volts so the DC-DC converter is mandatory.
-- Using a rechargeable lithium battery here would be cool but pre-assembled charge-discharge circuits are quite bulky and I wanted the board to be small.
-It is probably possible to create a much smaller custom PCB with SMD components only, feel free to do it !
+- Using a rechargeable lithium battery would be cool but pre-assembled charge-discharge circuits are quite bulky and I wanted the board to be small.
+It is probably possible to create a much smaller and energy efficient custom PCB with SMD components only, feel free to do it !

 ## Kind warning